moritzmadern/InterferenceModeling_in_MultiplexProteomics/README.md

 ## Contents:

-- **IM.Rmd** : The R script that performs the entire computational workflow on the basis of specified input parameters.
+- **IM.Rmd** : R markdown script that performs the entire computational workflow on the basis of specified input parameters.

 - **functions_IM.R** : Functions required in IM.Rmd script.